svrana/pipsqueak/README.md

-## Pipsqueak
+## pipsqueak

-Check installed dependencies dependencies against requirement, reporting differences.
-You can also use pipsqueak to parse your pip requirements file or the output of pip freeze.
+Check installed dependencies against a pip requirements file, reporting differences.

+You can also use pipsqueak to parse a pip requirements file or parse the output of pip freeze.

 ### How does it work?

-pipcheck runs 'pip freeze' and compares it against the requirements file that you specify.
+pipsqueak runs 'pip freeze' and compares it against the requirements file that you specify.
 The result is a dictionary that tells you which packages were added, removed, upgraded or downgraded.